 Beat the Weather in 3 Easy Steps

-As you probably know, I’m a work comp geek and pride myself on helping businesses minimize the financial impact that an injury causes to their business.
-When thinking about this week’s topic, I looked outside at 2 inches of fresh powder that fell last night and I realized that a snow day presents a similar challenge to the business that an injured employee does.
+As you probably know, I’m a work comp geek and pride myself on helping businesses minimize the financial impact that an injury causes their business.
+When looking at today’s forecast for my town, which calls for 6-8 inches of snow, I realized that weather presents a similar challenge to businesses that an injured employee does.
 How do you get productive work done when Mother Nature or an injured employee disrupts your upcoming work day?

 We all know that your production will be affected by the weather multiple times a year.
 It doesn’t matter if that weather event is extreme heat or cold, rain or snow, the weather will do what it is going to do and you have to deal with it.
 The best way to deal with it is to be prepared before it happens just like you are before an injury happens.